-Burro Loop Trail is a 5.1 mile moderately trafficked loop trail located near Golden, CO that features beautiful wild flowers and is rated as moderate.
+Burro Loop Trail is a 5.1 mile moderately trafficked loop trail located near Golden, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible from May until October.

 Nice little hike.
 Was able to take the kids.
 Our 5 year old enjoyed it and didn't really struggle.
 Some great views and nice little forest sections

 Beautiful but high moderate hike.
 Would not recommend this hike for a beginner.
 Windy Peak is beautiful.
 Went on a cool September morning and saw only a few other people on the trail.
 The park is absolutely beautiful and I recommend it

 Beautiful scenery.
 Arrive early this one has many sunny spots, which can be quite sizzling midday.

 Four stars for the view at Windy Peak.
 It's a tough hike, 2 hours up, 2 hours down.
 Bring water and snacks.

 It was a strenuous hike and we are in pretty good shape.
 Windy Peak had great views, but there were a lot of dead trees on this hike.
 I've been on prettier hikes!
 Take a look lot of water in the summer because it's a hot hike.

 fun slightly challenging hike. good views and well marked trails (with trail maps at most junctions)

 This was a very pleasant hike, most of the time you had some shade and it was definitely cooler than on the Front Range.
 We took the trail all the way up to the Windy Peak, it does get a bit tricky to follow the trail at one point after you make the turn onto the Windy Peak trail.
 If you get turned around in a large rocky area and it doesn't seem like you made it to the top, you haven't.
 Walk uphill and you will reconnect with the trail.

 Definitely a hard hike, but temps are 10-20 degrees cooler than Denver.